-The main issues that are still in need of attention are the DC input and output connections.
-This will require properly selecting equipment such as current transformers and capacitive coupling voltage transformers and then routing the I/O to properly provide communication connections needed for monitoring the breakers, line voltages, and currents.
-To address these concerns, several iterations for the I/O assignments will be presented and reviewed by the client to ensure that this deliverable is completed to the level of detail anticipated by the client.
+One issue was the DC input and output connections.
+They required us to properly select equipment such as current transformers and capacitive coupling voltage transformers and then route the I/O to properly to provide communication connections needed for monitoring the breakers, line voltages, and currents.
+To address these concerns, several iterations for the I/O assignments were presented and reviewed by the client to ensure that this deliverable was completed to the level of detail anticipated by the client.